 Table of Contents

 Kukulkan is simultaneously one of the best-known and the most mysterious deities of Central America.
 The main god of the Yucatec Maya in the Yucatan peninsula, Kukulkan is also known as the Plumed Serpent or the Feathered Serpent.
-He is also viewed as another iteration of the Aztec god Quetzalcoatl, the Huastecs god Ehecatl, and the Quiché Maya god Gucumatz.
+He is also viewed as another iteration of the Aztec god Quetzalcoatl, and the Quiché Maya god Gucumatz.

 However, while all these deities are viewed as variants of the same god, they are also distinctly different in many ways.
 In fact, in some Aztec myths Quetzalcoatl and Ehecatl are two entirely separate beings.
 So, who exactly is Kululkan and what does he tell us about the life of the Yucatec Maya?